fredrikaverpil/dependabot-generate/README.md

 ## Composite Action

-Place this workflow in e.g. `.github/workflows/dependabot-generate.yml`.
+Place this workflow in e.g. `.github/workflows/dependabot-generate.yml`, and a PR will automatically be opened in your GitHub repository if new lockfiles have been added.

 ```yaml
 name: Generate Dependabot Config